Blind Guardian: Legacy of the Dark Lands and The God Machine (2017–2023)

-Upcoming 13th studio album (2024-present)
+Upcoming 13th studio album (2024–present)

-In a February 2024 interview with Australia's Subculture Entertainment, Kürsch revealed that Blind Guardian will commence "real songwriting" for their thirteenth studio album in 2025.
-When asked that same month if there would be "a shorter turnaround time" for the album, following a seven-year gap between Beyond the Red Mirror and The God Machine, Kürsch reiterated that the band will "keep [their] focus on regular songwriting" after their upcoming tour.
+In a February 2024 interview with Australia's Subculture Entertainment, Kürsch revealed that Blind Guardian would commence "real songwriting" for their thirteenth studio album in 2025.
+When asked that same month if there would be "a shorter turnaround time" for the album, following a seven-year gap between Beyond the Red Mirror and The God Machine, Kürsch reiterated that the band would "keep [their] focus on regular songwriting" after their upcoming tour.
 Regarding a possible release date, he stated, "I don't know—I would be very surprised to find out that there's no new Blind Guardian album before '27, which is an accomplishment already, but I'm hoping for either late '25 or '26."